reesmichael1/roman/README.md

 Here is another post.
 ```

-Several improvements are planned, such as the ability to subscribe to feeds through the UI and to mark posts as read.
+Several improvements are planned, such as the ability to browse through feeds and mark posts as read.

 ## Contributing